mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 https://md-analytics-stage.herokuapp.com/ | https://git.heroku.com/md-analytics-stage.git
 {% endhighlight %}

-Order in which apps are created is relevant, because HerokuCLI will add extra remote repository link for our app git, which will point to the Heroku.
-In fact it is important only if we push changes to Heroku manually (travis has specified app and branch in .yml file), but it is good to know which environment is being updated:
+Order in which apps were created is relevant, because HerokuCLI will add extra remote address to our app's git.
+Address will point to the app repository on Heroku, which was created last and we want it to be stage (remember that production promotion is done manually).

 {% highlight bash %}
 (md_analytics) [mdyzma@devbox md_analytics]$ git remote -v